They Are Breath

 Seattle, WA

-The Black Man Project in Seattle
+The Black Man Project in Seattle teams up with Google.

 Seattle, WA

-The Black Man Project in New York
+The Black Man Project takes to New York to speak with Black Men in the community.

 Emory University